MinaProtocol/mina/src/app/test_executive/README.md

 ## Writing Tests

-- To write a new Gauntlet integration test, create a new file in `src/app/test_executive/` and by convention name it something like `*_test.ml`.
+- To write a new Lucy integration test, create a new file in `src/app/test_executive/` and by convention name it something like `*_test.ml`.
 (Feel free to check out other tests in that directory for examples.)
 - The new test must implement the `Test` interface found in `integration_test_lib/intf.ml` .
 The two most important things to implement are the `config` struct and the `run` function.
     - `config` .
 Most integration tests will use all the default values of `config` except for the number of block producers, the mina balance of each block producer, and the timing details of each block producer.
 The integration test framework will create the testnet based on the highish level specifications laid out in this struct.
     - the `run` function contains all the test logic.  this function receives as an argument a struct `t` of type *dsl*, and a `network` struct of type *network*, both of which have their uses within the test.
 There are a number of things that can be done in this function